plokhotnyuk/jsoniter-scala/README.md

 More info about extras, options and ability to generate flame graphs see in [Sbt-JMH docs](https://github.com/ktoso/sbt-jmh)

 Other benchmarks with results for jsoniter-scala:
-- [comparison](https://github.com/dkomanov/scala-serialization/pull/8) with best binary parsers and serializer for Scala
+- [comparison](https://github.com/dkomanov/scala-serialization/pull/8) with best binary parsers and serializers for Scala
-- [comparison](https://github.com/guillaumebort/mison/pull/1) with a state of the art filter that during "building structural indices converts control flow into data flow, thereby largely eliminating inherently unpredictable branches in the program and exploiting the parallelism available in modern processors"
+- [comparison](https://github.com/guillaumebort/mison/pull/1) with a state of the art filter that by "building structural indices converts control flow into data flow, thereby largely eliminating inherently unpredictable branches in the program and exploiting the parallelism available in modern processors"